pushrate/esp8266_template_rboot/readme.md

 Slightly more complex example for use with rboot, and includes rboot-api for accessing/updating settings for OTA use

+Make sure to create a modified libmain file with a weakened Cache_read_Enable_New function, so that we can override it in our code.
+This is necessary to allow rboot to inject its remapping which 1M segment is exposed at 0x40200000-40300000

+    Go to esp library folder, and weaken symbol as follows, creating main2 library xtensa-lx106-elf-objcopy -W Cache_Read_Enable_New libmain.a libmain_rboot.a

 ## Motivation

 I've extended and updated the Makefile example from the wonderful people over at esp8266.org.
 I wanted to share it as a way to help other people, as well as force myself to document how it all works so I don't have to reverse engineer it again later.